 I know that comparing a Symbian Phone with very limited apps and strict developer requirements with Android which has an ocean of apps and simpler developer standards is not fair.
 But are these crazy RAM of 12GB,16GB etc etc in many high end Android Phones really necessary?
 Or are they worth the performance they offer compared to iOs?

 4. Consistently Inconsistent

-Android isВ recognized as the open platform and thatВ unadulterated Android experience does not come standard.
-It only comes standard on GooglesВ Nexus phones but most people dont own these flagship devices.
+Android isВ recognized as the open platform and that unadulterated Android experience does not come standard.
+It only comes standard on Googles Nexus phones and Selected flagship phones from other manufacturers.
+But most people dont own these flagship devices.
 Most people get their Droids from their carriers.
 Not only are these phones locked down with carrier bloatware but they are also locked down from performing specific tasks.
 People have gotten around this issue by a process called rooting.
 This grants the user superuser status allowing him to do anything he wishes with the phone.
 The Nexus phones are relatively easy to root but carrier phones are harder.
-Google has since blocked rooted phones access to their movie rentals in the Google Play store.

 Android phones are great if you want the phone to be your hobby, if you dont mind tinkering with the device, rooting it, or if youre just a techno buff.

 Techshift.net has been bringing you the latest technology news, reviews and guides for over 10 years now.
 Lately, we have been primarily focused on files and file extensions.